J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• The efficacy and safety of TREMFYA (COSMOS) was evaluated in a randomized, phase 3b, double-blind, placebo-controlled, multicenter trial in patients with active psoriatic arthritis (PsA) with an inadequate response to 1-2 tumor necrosis factor inhibitors (TNFis).
-The proportion of patients who achieved a response of ≥20% improvement from baseline in the American College of Rheumatology Criteria (ACR20) at week 24 was 44.4% in the TREMFYA 100 mg group and 19.8% in the placebo group (P<0.001) and they maintained response in the TREMFYA group through week 48.1
+• The efficacy and safety of TREMFYA (COSMOS) was evaluated in a randomized, phase 3b, double-blind, placebo (PBO)-controlled, multicenter trial in adult patients with active psoriatic arthritis (PsA) with an inadequate response to 1-2 tumor necrosis factor inhibitors (TNFis).
+The proportion of patients who achieved a response of ≥20% improvement from baseline in the American College of Rheumatology Criteria (ACR20) at week 24 was 44.4% in the TREMFYA 100 mg group and 19.8% in the PBO group (P<0.001) and they maintained response in the TREMFYA group through week 48.1

 • Through week 24, serious adverse events (SAEs) and serious infections occurred in 3.7% and 0.5% of patients, respectively, in the TREMFYA group (n=189).
-In the placebo group (n=96), SAEs and serious infections occurred in 3.1% and 0% of patients, respectively.
-Similar safety profile was observed through weeks 24 and 56.1
+In the PBO group (n=96), SAEs and serious infections occurred in 3.1% and 0% of patients, respectively.
+A similar safety profile was observed through weeks 24 and 56.1

 CLINICAL DATA